What Training Engagement Really Means — and How to Earn It

-Everyone in the Training world talks about engagement.
+Everyone in the Training World Talks About Engagement

+Everyone in the training world talks about engagement.
 Is the Trainer engaging?
 Was the course engaging?

 The term sounds great — but what does it actually mean?